tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    If statement is INSERT|UPDATE: for each  UNIQUE or PRIMARY KEY constraint that would be violated ...
 If behavior is "REPLACE", then delete the old row and insert the new row.
    For each FOREIGN KEY constraint that would be violated ... do statement rollback and return an error.
    If statement is INSERT, then activate the table's BEFORE INSERT triggers.If statement is UPDATE, then activate the table's BEFORE UPDATE triggers.
 If statement is DELETE, then activate the table's BEFORE DELETE triggers.
    If statement is INSERT|UPDATE: for each NOT NULL constraint that would be violated ...
 If behavior is "ABORT" or "REPLACE (for a NOT NULL constraint that has a NULL default value)", do statement rollback and return an error.
-If behavior is "IGNORE", then skip this and all following steps (i.e. skip this row).
+If behavior is "IGNORE", then skip this and all following steps (that is, skip this row).
 If behavior is "FAIL", then return an error.
 If behavior is "ROLLBACK", then do transaction rollback and return an error.
    If statement is INSERT|UPDATE: for each CHECK or UNIQUE or PRIMARY KEY constraint that would be violated ...
 If behavior is "IGNORE", then skip this row.
 If behavior is "FAIL", return an error.
 If behavior is "ROLLBACK", then do transaction rollback and return an error.
 If behavior is "ABORT" or "REPLACE": do statement rollback and return an error.
 This means that UNIQUE or PRIMARY KEY constraints are checked twice, in step 2 and in this step.
 This is necessary because execution of an earlier step might cause a new conflict.
    If statement is INSERT, then activate the table's AFTER INSERT triggers.If statement is UPDATE, then activate the table's AFTER UPDATE triggers.
 If statement is DELETE, then activate the table's AFTER DELETE triggers.